 Palace of Versailles

-The Palace of Versailles is an imposing royal palace with over 1974.84 acres of garden.
+The Palace of Versailles is an imposing royal palace with over 1974.84 acres (800 hectares) of garden.
 The Château de Versailles combines history and culture and is one of the most popular destinations near Paris

 Declared World Heritage Site by UNESCO over thirty years ago, the Palace of Versailles is one of the most famous palaces worldwide.
 Travelers are not only drawn to see its magnificent architecture and its endless gardens, but to discover a palace that was so significant during the history of France.